-The Dark Green Fritillary gets its common name from a dark greenish tinge to the undersides of its wings, which are decorated with large silver spots.
+The Dark Green Fritillary Argynnis aglaja (syn.
+Speyeria aglaja) gets its common name from a dark greenish tinge to the undersides of its wings, which are decorated with large silver spots.
+A male is shown above, while a female can be seen in the picture below.

 In Britain there this is one of the most widespread of butterflies, being seen throughout England, Wales and Scotland - even on the exposed Orkney and Shetland Islands.
 In Ireland the distribution of the Dark Green Fritillary is mainly concentrated in coastal areas.